ADA Compliance Guide

 WCAG 2.1 AA covers 50 success criteria organized under four principles: Perceivable, Operable, Understandable, and Robust.
 Key requirements include providing text alternatives for images and non-text content, ensuring all functionality works via keyboard alone, meeting minimum color contrast ratios of 4.5:1 for normal text, providing captions for video content, making forms fully labeled and error messages descriptive, ensuring content reflows properly on mobile devices at 320px width, and avoiding content that relies solely on sensory characteristics like color to convey information.
 The full specification is detailed, but the practical impact is that every page, form, PDF, and interactive element on your site needs to be reviewed.

-Consequences of Missing the Deadline
+Consequences of Noncompliance

 Title II enforcement is handled by the DOJ and through private lawsuits.
 Noncompliant entities face DOJ investigations and consent decrees that can mandate expensive remediation under court supervision, compensatory damages paid to individuals who were denied access, ongoing monitoring and reporting obligations that can last years, and significant reputational harm — especially for public-facing government services.
 ADA lawsuits related to web accessibility have increased steadily, with over 4,000 filed in federal court in 2023 alone.
-Government entities are increasingly being targeted, and the explicit 2026 deadline removes any defense based on regulatory ambiguity.
+Government entities are increasingly being targeted, and the now-active rule removes any defense based on regulatory ambiguity.

 What About Title III and Private Businesses